nosportugal/faast-data-science/courses/recommender_systems/README.md

 > **Note**: You'll find some folders with the `HCKTxx` prefix.
 These are the folders used on Hackathons at the Lisbon Data Science Academy.

+The units above are stored inside a **Essentials** folder.

+Besides this, you'll find a **Advanced** folder, which contains more in-depth materials.
+Particularly, it includes topics like embeddings in the context of Recommender Systems and Graph Neural Networks (GNNs) applied to recommendation tasks.

 ## Learning Structure

 ### Progress and Questions Tracking